 Keep in mind that most employment contracts have a certain period of notice.
 So you might be required to continue working for two or three months or even longer.
 Plan accordingly.

 End your Housing Situation

 If you live in a rental home, all you need to do is to terminate the contract.
-Again, make sure you plan in the period of notice.
+Again, make sure you plan for the period of notice.
 Alternatively, you could sublease it, if your landlord is ok with that.
 This would be a good option if you only want to live abroad for a few months and return afterward.

 If you own a house or apartment, you could also rent it out while you are away.
 Of course, you could also sell it and use the money to travel.
-Only make sure that you are convinced you would enjoy this lifestyle on the long-run.
+Only make sure that you are convinced you would enjoy this lifestyle on the long run.
 Otherwise, you might regret such a huge step very soon.